 You will be assigned a Wedding Coordinator and Sacristan to assist you and your wedding party for the rehearsal and the day of the wedding.

-The day of the wedding, the Sacristan will assist your priest with all that he will need for your wedding and monitor groomsmen assembly area.
-The Wedding Coordinator will help monitor the bridesmaid’s assembly area, monitor florists and photographers, start the wedding on time and see to it that your wedding ceremony runs smoothly.
+On the day of the wedding, the Sacristan will assist your priest with all that he will need for your wedding and monitor the groomsmen’s assembly area.
+The Wedding Coordinator will help monitor the bridesmaid’s assembly area, monitor florists and photographers, start the wedding on time, and see to it that your wedding ceremony runs smoothly.

 Cell phones must be turned off when inside the church: